Researchers say the FBI's statistics on hate crimes across the country are flawed

 For example, in 2021 New Jersey reported 877 anti-Black bias incidents while the FBI counted 92.
 The FBI counted 25 incidents of anti-Jewish crimes in the same year, while New Jersey said there were 298.

-New Jersey has reported a 400 percent increase in bias incidents since 2015, largely owing to the increase in harassment, a category the FBI does not include.
+New Jersey has reported a 400% increase in bias incidents since 2015, largely owing to the increase in harassment, a category the FBI does not include.

 In some cases, gathering evidence to prove the motivating bias behind a crime may require more investigative resources than investigating the crime itself.